keithmifsud/lemp-docker-demo/README.md

 docker exec -it lempdockerdemo_app_1 bash
 ```

-From here you run `artisan` command and other commands such as `phpunit`.
-However, as it is, you can run `composer` commands from within the container.
+From here you can run `artisan` command and other commands such as `phpunit`.
+However, as it is, you cannot run `composer` commands from within the container.
 You can however, either install `composer` in the container or run it from your host machine.

 ### Stopping all running containers